ASC95/bash/1-concepts/2-linux-administration/package-management/repository-keys/ubuntu.md

   tbh)
 - https://wiki.debian.org/SecureApt - describes secure apt in detail
 - https://wiki.debian.org/DebianRepository/Format - gory details of Debian archive formatting, including formatting shown in `/etc/apt/sources.list`
+- https://askubuntu.com/questions/677471/how-do-you-create-a-signed-deb-package - packages on Debian/Ubuntu do _not_ have their _signatures_ verified
+  by clients by default because it's difficult to set up.
+Therefore, all trust in the secure apt system is in the authentication of signature of the
+  "Release" file alone.
+Only the hashes of the individual packages are checked to make sure they didn't get messed up during download
+- See `signing-deb-packages.html` for gorty details about signing .deb packages themselves
 # Examples
 ## Client-side
 ### Show stored gpg keys